wahlelis/Semesterproject_FS23_CMA/Readme.md

 **Sinuosity** and/or **turning angle** and how they influence the mountainbikers on different trajectories.
 (Laube & Purves, 2011)

 Movement patterns for mountainbike detection?
-Mountainbiking trips might show the following characteristics:

 -   Repetition (revisiting the same route)

 -   Slow uphill, fast downhill.
 Speed difference

 -   Rural/natural environment, hills.
-Topographical context
+Topographical context.

 other criteria to be assessed.